gbolahan-py/Shipping-Data/README.md

 # Shipping-Data
-The aim was to meet the satisfactory level of Shipment Delivery Time
+The data was sorced from Kaggle data set.
+An international E-commerce company wants to discover key insight from the customer's data base.
+The objective was to meet the satisfactory level of Shipment Delivery Time and to further precdict a more efficient means of shipping going forward.